Can't Find the Answer? Ask Us HERE!

 What's the Best Primer for Hard Plastics?

-Hard plastic primers are made for rigid materials that don’t bend or flex.
-These primers are formulated to form a strong, durable bond with smooth, non-porous surfaces, such as polycarbonate, acrylic, or ABS plastic.
-They tend to be more rigid once dried, as hard plastics don’t need the same level of flexibility as soft plastics.
+Hard plastic primers are made for rigid materials that don't bend or flex.
+These primers are formulated to form a strong, durable bond with smooth, non-porous surfaces such as polycarbonate, acrylic, or ABS plastic.
+They tend to be more rigid once dried, as hard plastics don't need the same level of flexibility as soft plastics.

-KBS Coatings SEP - Self-Etching Primer
+KBS Fusion SEP - Self-Etching Primer

 Fusion SEP - Self-Etching Primer - Inter-Coat Primer - Bare Metal Primer

-KBS Coatings Fusion SEP Self-Etching Primer is an adhesion promoting primer not only for hard plastics but also for metals such as steel, brass, and aluminum.
+KBS Coatings Fusion SEP Self-Etching Primer is an adhesion-promoting primer not only for hard plastics but also for metals such as steel, brass, and aluminum.
 On metal surfaces its self-etching ability etches an anchor pattern for best adhesion.
 It also performs excellently as an inter-coat for adhesion between multiple surface coatings.

 How To Paint Plastic

-Fusion SEP is user-friendly, easy to apply and fast drying.
+Fusion SEP is user-friendly, easy to apply, and fast drying.
 After preparing the surface, it can be sprayed or brushed on.
 The primer is available in aerosol form as well as in pints, quarts, and gallons.

 Step-by-Step Guide to Get Paint to Stick to Plastic

-Before applying primer thorough surface preparation is essential:
+Before applying primer, thorough surface preparation is essential.

 Step 1: Cleaning

-• For primer adhesion that will stop paint from peeling on plastic, any dirt, grease, wax, or other contaminants must be completely removed.
-KBS Klean is designed for this purpose.
-It is a strong, concentrated cleaner that doesn’t leave residue that can interfere with primer adhesion.
-KBS Klean is mixed with warm water and applied with a sponge, bristle brush or scouring pad.
-Which tool is used depends on how stubborn contaminants are adhered to plastic.
-After contaminants are removed the surface is thoroughly rinsed with water and completely dried with a clean and lint free cloth or compressed air.
+For primer adhesion that will stop paint from peeling on plastic, any dirt, grease, wax, or other contaminants must be completely removed.
+KBS Klean is designed for this purpose — a strong, concentrated cleaner that doesn't leave residue that can interfere with primer adhesion.

 KBS Klean - Powerful Concentrate Water Based Cleaner and Degreaser